 As a life-long resident of Central Virginia, Alison also brings a personal commitment to her role in enhancing the impact of agencies working to promote their community members’ health and welfare.

-Dr. Porter has strong relationships with professional subcontractors expert in data collection, data analysis and specialized software, as well as in a broad variety of content areas.
-She has collaborative relationships across many academic disciplines and public service sectors (including social services, public schools, public mental health, court services unit, juvenile courts, and non-profits).
-She regularly calls on her colleagues to provide support ranging from one-time consultation to staff roles on projects.
+We have strong relationships with professional subcontractors expert in data collection, data analysis and specialized software, as well as in a broad variety of content areas.
+We have collaborative relationships across many academic disciplines and public service sectors (including social services, public schools, public mental health, court services unit, juvenile courts, and non-profits).
+We regularly call on colleagues to provide support ranging from one-time consultation to staff roles on projects.

-Dr. Porter has worked with research assistants at the University of Virginia since 1998.
-She has a strong, consistent track record of attracting a culturally diverse group of the most competent and experienced undergraduate and graduate students, as well as in providing support, training, and mentorship to students working under her supervision.
+We have worked with research assistants at the University of Virginia since 1998.
+We have a strong, consistent track record of attracting a culturally diverse group of the most competent and experienced undergraduate and graduate students, as well as in providing support, training, and mentorship to students working under our supervision.

 Learn about becoming a research assistant.

-In the past, Dr. Porter has worked with University of Virginia students from the following departments and schools:
+In the past, we have worked with University of Virginia students from the following departments and schools:

 In all our work with Maryfrances we have found her to have a deep knowledge of the community, a keen intellect, and a willingness to be flexible to ensure that the needs of her audience are meet.